-- contracts for goods and services, including the provision of construction services, civil and mechanical and engineering works which have been/may be entered into between MIDI p.l.c., Tigné Contracting Limited, Mid Knight Holdings Limited and companies related to Board members; - 2) financing and insurance related services which have been/may be provided to MIDI p.l.c. by companies related to Board members; - 3) activities, including retail projects carried on by MIDI p.l.c. which may compete with similar activities carried on, in the close proximity of the MIDI's retail projects by companies related to Board members; - 4) purchases of apartments by Directors or by companies related to Board members; - 5) rental agreements by Directors or by companies related to Board members in relation to any of MIDI's commercial premises.
+- contracts for goods and services, including the provision of construction services, civil and mechanical and engineering works which have been/may be entered into between MIDI p.l.c., Tigné Contracting Limited, Solutions & Infrastructure Services Limited, Mid Knight Holdings Limited and companies related to Board members; - 2. financing and insurance related services which have been/may be provided to MIDI p.l.c. by companies related to Board members: - 3. activities, including retail projects, carried on by MIDI p.l.c. which may compete with similar activities carried on, in the close proximity of the MIDI's retail projects by companies related to Board members; - 4. purchases of apartments by Directors or by companies related to Board members; - 5. rental agreements by Directors or by companies related to Board members.